 <xml version="1.0" encoding="UTF-8"> <AccessControlPolicy xmlns="http://s3.amazonaws.com/doc/2006-03-01/"> <Owner> <ID>abcd123</ID> <DisplayName>joebob</DisplayName> </Owner> <AccessControlList> <Grant> <Grantee xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:type="Canonical User"> <ID>abcd123</ID> <DisplayName>joebob</DisplayName> </Grantee> <Permission>FULL_CONTROL</Permission> </Grant> </AccessControlList> </AccessControlPolicy>

 READ_ACP— Grantee may read the object ACL.
 Note: The object owner may read the object ACL even if not explicitly granted

 WRITE_ACP— Grantee may write the ACL for the applicable object.
 Note: The object owner may write the object ACL even if not explicitly granted

 Bucket names must be globally unique.
-To avoid conflicts all bucket creation requests are made to an application called stanchion; therefore, all requests for modification of a bucket ACL should be serialized through stanchion.
-While this will cause undesirable serialization of these requests, we believe it is appropriate based on the following statement from this documentation on bucket restrictions from Amazon regarding restrictions on bucket operations:
+To avoid conflicts, all bucket creation requests are made to an application called Stanchion.
+This means that all requests for modification of a bucket ACL should be serialized through Stanchion.
+While this may cause undesirable serialization of these requests, we believe it is appropriate based on the following statement from this documentation on bucket restrictions from Amazon regarding restrictions on bucket operations:

 Because bucket operations work against a centralized, global resource space, it is not appropriate to make bucket create or delete calls on the high availability code path of your application.